Heidi Thorne is a self-publishing advocate and author of nonfiction books, eBooks, and audiobooks. She is a former trade

 Writing for an Audience of One

 I received a question about writing and printing a book that the author wanted to give as a personal gift to someone special.
 Because the subject was very private and the author only wanted it to be seen by the recipient, there was a concern about getting it printed on the self-publishing platforms such as Amazon's KDP (which now has merged with the former Createspace).
 That concern is justified.

 Then I had another inquiry about writing a children's book that was intended for one particular child: the author's grandchild.
 The author wanted it to be a regular printed book—hardcover preferred—and only one copy would be printed as a gift.

 Both of these scenarios present the extreme challenges of writing and publishing for an audience of one.
 Yet, many people want to create these types of gift books for special people in their lives.
-So is a project like this even possible?
+Is a project like this even possible?
 Thanks to technology these days, it can be, but these projects are not without issues.